fkeidel/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+For a first impression, I printed out 20 random samples of the training set:

+![alt text][random_train]

+To see, how many samples from each class label exist in the training set, I printed out a histogram.

-![alt text][image1]
+![alt text][samples_distribution]

+The histogram shows the samples distribution.
+As can be seen from the diagram, the samples of each class have not the same count.
+This could lead to a bias to recognizing better the classes with higher sample count.

 ###Design and Test a Model Architecture